On tour in Los Nevados National Park

 During my trip to the hotel Termales del Ruiz in the coffee region, I did not want to miss the opportunity to visit Los Nevados National Park, “home to” the still active volcano Nevado del Ruiz, Nevado del Tolima and Nevado del Santa Isabel, whose glacier can be climbed.

 Now I do have an adventurous spirit, but trekking to a glacier, is not my thing.
-By the way, I wouldn’t have the stamina to embark on such an (icy) adventure either!
+For that matter, I wouldn’t have the stamina to embark on such an (icy) adventure either!

-A car ride in the park, therefore, seemed like the perfect, alternative option to be able to see something of the park.
+A car ride in the park, therefore, seemed like the perfect, alternative option for me to be able to see something of the park.
 The hotel arranged a private trip for me with Edoardo, a retired employee of Los Nevados National park.
 For this busy bee, sitting still is not an option, which is why he and his wife also run their own hostel.
-An excellent driver and interlocutor for the trip it seemed to me!
-English he did not speak, so I could practice my Spanish enough during the trip.
+An excellent driver and conversation partner for the trip it seemed to me!
+He did not speak English, so I could practice my Spanish enough during the trip.

 Edoardo came to pick me up at the appointed time and we drove early to the Brisas entrance of Los Nevados national park, an 8 km drive.